awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-python-middleware.md

 # Tracing Incoming Requests with the X\-Ray SDK for Python Middleware<a name="xray-sdk-python-middleware"></a>

 If you use Django or Flask, use the Django middleware or Flask middleware to instrument incoming HTTP requests\.
 When you add the middleware to your application and configure a segment name, the X\-Ray SDK for Python creates a segment for each sampled request\.
-Any segments created by additional instrumentation become subsegments of the request\-level segment that provides information about the HTTP request and response\.
-This information includes timing, method, and disposition of the request\.
+This segment includes timing, method, and disposition of the HTTP request\.
+Additional instrumentation creates subsegments on this segment\.

-If your application runs on AWS Lambda, you can use the Lambda X\-Ray integration to trace incoming requests automatically\.
+**Note**
+For AWS Lambda functions, Lambda creates a segment for each sampled request\.
+See  for more information\.

 See  for a example Python function instrumented in Lambda\.

 For scripts or Python applications on other frameworks, you can create segments manually\.